zenbinhao/docs-v2/content/influxdb/v1.4/concepts/crosswalk.md

 Now that you have the general idea, check out our [Getting Started Guide](/influxdb/v1.4/introduction/getting_started/).

-## A note on why InfluxDB isn't CRUD...
+## A note on why InfluxDB isn't CRUD

 InfluxDB is a database that has been optimized for time series data.
 This data commonly comes from sources like distributed sensor groups, click data from large websites, or lists of financial transactions.